|Date of Publication:||1 September 2016|

 - Any other appropriate methods.

 The main purpose of this policy is to ensure that learners are enrolled on to programmes of learning where they are given the appropriate tools and support to succeed.
-Initial assessment enables teaching staff to make informed decisions at enrolment, learning support to be accurately targeted and allocated, learning programmes to be designed to meet learner needs and put learners on the right track to succeed on programme.
+Initial assessment enables teaching staff to make informed decisions at enrolment, learning support to be accurately targeted and allocated, learning programmes to be designed to meet learner needs, set realistic targets and put learners on the right track to succeed on programme.

 The software used currently for initial assessment and diagnostic testing where appropriate is BKSB.
 Teaching teams use this data to set up the diagnostic assessment level.